You defrauded me of over N30m: Kayanmata seller drags Bobrisky in the mud

 Omoshola drags Bobrisky

-The aphrodisiac seller started by noting that Bobrisky fabricated lies against her just to satist=fy his greed and even had the guts to bring her family into it.
+The aphrodisiac seller started by noting that Bobrisky fabricated lies against her just to satisfy his greed and even had the guts to bring her family into it.

 Do you have a groundbreaking story you would like us to publish?
 Please reach us through info@corp.legit.ng!

-Omoshola continued by reminding the crossdresser about the time Bobrisky begged her at a police station in Abuja and even had his ex-bestie whom he betrayed, Tonto Dikeh beg too.
+Omoshola continued by reminding the crossdresser about the time he begged her at a police station in Abuja and even had his ex-bestie whom he betrayed, Tonto Dikeh beg too.

 The entrepreneur debunked all Bobrisky's claims and vowed to deal with him, she also taunted him with the fact that he does not have a bestie to beg for him.